-Cardoza, a Democrat, was the representative for California’s 18th congressional district from 2003 to 2012.
+Cardoza was the representative for California’s 18th congressional district and was a Democrat.
+He served from 2003 to 2012.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cardoza is shown as a purple triangle. (analysis methodology)
+Cardoza is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Cardoza sponsored bills primarily in these issue areas:

 Government Operations and Politics (21%) Agriculture and Food (14%) Crime and Law Enforcement (13%) Housing and Community Development (13%) Economics and Public Finance (11%) Commerce (10%) Social Welfare (9%) Finance and Financial Sector (9%)

 - H.R.
 1598 (112th): Solar Opportunity and Local Access Rights Act